Our Favourite 40th Birthday Ideas in Dublin

 We know we keep banging on about Irish designs, but can you blame us?
 Kilkenny Design is Ireland’s largest assemblage of Irish designed products.
 There is something for all tastes, whether it’s stationery, homeware, health and beauty or accessories.

-One of the best 40th birthday ideas in Dublin for plant enthusiasts is a trip to the National Botanic Gardens.
+One of the best birthday trips for plant enthusiasts is a trip to the National Botanic Gardens.
 The gardens are known for their range of glasshouses designed with different climates in mind.
 Outside you’ll also find themed gardens, an arboretum and a pond area.
 With over 15,000 plant species from around the world, perhaps you’ll gain some inspiration for that garden renovation you’ve been putting off.

-Although this list already reads more like an alcoholic day dream than a guide to 40th birthday ideas in Dublin, you can’t miss the Irish Whiskey Museum.
+Although this list already reads more like an alcoholic day dream than a guide to birthday ideas, you can’t miss the Irish Whiskey Museum.
 There are different tours on offer, whether it’s the Classic Tour, Whiskey Blending Experience, or the Whiskey and Brunch Experience.
 And before you ask, yes, they all include tastings.
 Plus, as the museum is independent of any distillery, you’ll get to sample a wide selection of Irish whiskey.